BoyuFan1/BoyuFan1/_pages/about.md

 As the Chief Advocate, I've been instrumental in installing innovative lion lights, which uses blinking light patterns to ward off lions from the villager’s livestock.
 My role extends beyond just installation; it involves research, community engagement, and raising awareness.
 By raising $7000, we've expanded the project, installing 800 additional lights and earning heartfelt thanks from the local Kenyan community.

-Feel free to look at my specific [portfolio entry](https://boyufan1.github.io/borisfan.github.io/portfolio/) for more information.
+More information can be found at my specific [portfolio entry](https://boyufan1.github.io/borisfan.github.io/portfolio/).

 ## 🍎 Teaching
 As a torchbearer in the realm of teaching, I engage with students as a tutor and undergraduate instructor in Linear Algebra and Principle in Data Science.
 My approach to teaching is anchored in the philosophy of active and engaged learning.
-I believe in creating a dynamic learning environment where students are not just passive recipients of knowledge but active participants in their learning journey. 🌱📘
+I believe in creating a dynamic learning environment where students are not just passive recipients of knowledge but active participants in their learning journey.

 ## 🎲 Connect With Me
-If you're intrigued by deep learning breakthroughs, passionate about wildlife conservation, or just up for a tennis game 🎾, let's connect!
-Who knows what puzzles we might solve together? 🌟🤝
+If you're intrigued by deep learning breakthroughs, passionate about wildlife conservation, or just up for a tennis game, let's connect!
+Who knows what puzzles we might solve together?